pjn51/brainweb-2/Literature & Reference/Against the Theory of State Capitalism (1949).md

 Grant argues that Cliff has warped [[Trotsky]]'s quotes and taken him out of context, replying with a quote by Trotsky that clearly shows that [[Trotsky always defended the USSR as a workers' state]].

 # Can there be a struggle between two sections of the same class?
 French revolution - Russian revolution
 Grant explains that we can use the French Revolution and the Napoleonic counter-revolution as an example here, where the counter revolution still proceeded on the basis of a new form of production, [[capitalism]].
-Despite its reactionary character, Grant says, Stalin (like Napoleon), was compelled to proceed on the basis of a new productive system, the planned economy with the workers as ruling class.
+Despite its reactionary character, Grant says, Stalin (like Napoleon), was compelled to proceed on the basis of a new productive system, the [[economic planning|planned economy]] with the workers as ruling class.

 Continuing, Grant says that the bureaucracy was compelled to defend nationalized production and seek the aid of the [[proletariat]] in its struggle to survive, indicating that the latter were the ruling class still.